-Eighth-grade grad is looking forward to going to Notre Dame Prep.
+Eighth-grade grad looked forward to going to Notre Dame Prep.
 Now he's fully involved at NDP.

-Last Thursday, at St. Mary of the Hills Roman Catholic Church in Rochester Hills, 89 8th graders from Notre Dame's middle division officially graduated.
-Now, after a relatively short summer break, they will head into their next academic level: high school.
+Last May, at St. Mary of the Hills Roman Catholic Church in Rochester Hills, 89 8th graders from Notre Dame's middle division officially graduated.
+Now, after a relatively short summer break, they are well into their next academic level: high school.

-For Anthony Zaleski, one of ND Marist's grads, he simply cannot wait.
+For Anthony Zaleski, one of ND Marist's grads, he simply couldn't wait.

 "I am definitely looking forward to Notre Dame Prep next school year because I think there will be many more opportunities to be challenged academically, to meet new people from other schools and to have many more uniform choices," he said shortly after he graduated from middle school.
 "Also, I've heard from current NDP students that Irish Week is even more fun in high school, so that is something I'm looking forward to as well."

-Zaleski also said he's looking very much forward to competing in sports at the next level.
+Zaleski said he's alos looking very much forward to competing in sports at the next level.

 "The opportunity to compete in sports at a high school level is definitely something I am excited about," he said.
-"I hope to play soccer, basketball and golf at NDP next year."
+"I hope to play soccer, basketball and golf at NDP in the coming years."

-While he's chomping at the bit to get into the upper-school wings at Notre Dame, Zaleski nonetheless will miss his experience in the middle school wing.
+While he loves now being in the upper-school wings at Notre Dame, Zaleski nonetheless will miss his experience in the middle school wing.

 "I think one of the big things I will miss about Notre Dame Marist is how close I was to many of my friends," said Zaleski, who will share NDP, no doubt, with many of them.
 "With about 90 kids in our grade everyone knew each other and were friends.
 It was nice and easy in that way."